7 Answers to The Most Asked Questions about Scorpions in Henderson, NV

-While scorpions are somewhat an exception due to their natural ability to survive and thrive in the Nevada climate, that doesn’t change the fact that your home provides plenty of food, water, and shelter.
+While scorpions are somewhat an exception due to their natural ability to survive and thrive in the Henderson area climate, that doesn’t change the fact that your home provides plenty of food, water, and shelter.
 Due to their painful stings, this can make them a real threat to your home and pets.

 With your safety in mind, here are seven of the most common questions homeowners ask about scorpions, as well as the answers you need to know in order to protect yourself and your family.

 Henderson is home to a few different types of scorpions, but there are three that are the most common: the bark scorpion, the desert hairy scorpion, and the brown scorpion.
 Of these three, the desert hairy scorpion and the brown scorpion are the least threatening, while the bark scorpion has the most potent venom and should be avoided at all costs.

 In Henderson, the only scorpion that poses any real threat to your health is the bark scorpion.
 Fortunately, these scorpions are not aggressive and will only sting when they feel threatened.
 Unfortunately, due to their small size and tendency to hide in unsuspecting places (such as inside shoes), you could accidentally step on one and threaten it completely by accident.